percona/pmm-doc/docs/get-started/query-analytics.md

 SELECT city /* OperationSystem='linux' */ FROM world;
 ```

-In the output you can see another custom group in filter called `OperationSystem`.
-With this you can easilly filter by any custom key or value.
+In the output, you can see another custom group in the `OperationSystem` filter.
+Use this to easily filter by any custom key or value.

 #### Enabling custom filter groups